apache/shardingsphere/docs/document/content/user-manual/shardingsphere-ui/usage/registry-center.en.md

 + Users can disable or enable the instance by operate button.

-+ Users can disable or enable the access to slave database.
++ Users can disable or enable the access to replica database.